CBAM declaration and verification support for EU importers.

 EU importers needing CBAM declaration support

-Companies seeking guidance on CBAM reporting obligations
+Businesses seeking to understand CBAM reporting obligations

 How engagement typically works

-Information and guidance on CBAM applicability
+Information and guidance provision

 Typical deliverables